yuheng222/CS598-DL4H-MICRON/README.md

 to install and run the code.

 ## System Requirements
-If you are running a fresh Ubuntu VM, the easiest way to run this code base is to use [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software).
+If you are using a fresh Ubuntu VM, the easiest way to run this code base is to use [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software).
 It will install all the required data science libraries and packages for you automatically in a single command.
 We have tested that our code runs successfully with Lambda Stack.